Tips for Effective Lobbying

 - Report results to the association.

-Q: Should I send a letter?
+Q: Should I send a letter to my legislator?

 A: There is power in numbers when it comes to lobbying.
 Imagine the impact if every NCSSA member were to generate a new letter to legislators each week about the sales tax issue.
 Letters to representatives should follow these guidelines: